Heather L. Burton, MD

 Nina J. Karlin, MD

-Dr. Karlin currently serves on the Medical Oncology Item Writing Task Force and the Internal Medicine Exam Committee for ABIM.
+Dr. Karlin currently serves on the Medical Oncology Longitudinal Approval Committee for ABIM.
 She has served on the Lifelong Learning Committee, Addressing Disparities in Older Adults Working Group, and Ethics Committee of ASCO.
-Locally, she is a member of the Mortality Committee; and has previously served on the Space and Capital Committee, Humanities in Medicine committee and the Pharmacy & Therapeutics committee.
-She is core faculty for the Hematology Oncology fellowship and Internal Medicine residency programs; and a member of the Internal Medicine and Hematology Oncology Program Evaluation Committees.
-She currently serves as Division Education Coordinator for Internal Medicine residents and fourth year medical students rotating through the Hematology Oncology Division.
+Locally, she is a member of the Mortality Committee, and has previously served on the Space and Capital Committee, Humanities in Medicine committee and Pharmacy Therapeutics committee.
+She is core faculty and member of program evaluation committees for Hematology Oncology fellowship and Internal Medicine residency programs; and a member of the Hematology Oncology fellowship clinical competency committee.
 She has active research with the Division of Endocrinology in cancer and diabetes.

 Dr. Karlin received a B.A. degree in Classics and Biology from Brown University, and her medical degree from Dartmouth.
 She completed her Internal Medicine training at William Beaumont Army Medical Center and Hematology Oncology fellowship at UCLA Olive View Medical Center.

-As of July 2019, Dr. Karlin reported no ongoing external relationships.
+As of December 2020, Dr. Karlin reported no external relationships.

 Nina Mingioni, MD